Get your BAS Library Membership Today

 - Uncover a typical Israelite house from the time of the Exodus in Egypt.

 The BAS Library covers archaeological insights and discoveries in the lands of the Bible, presenting finds in a scientific, nondenominational style and theories in an accessible and approachable fashion.
 Our diverse readers are fascinated with historical records and the Bible as a literary, historical and religious text.
-Our library brings our best features into the hands of our enthusiastic readers eager to explore the ancient world using the Internet.
-Subscribe Now to the BAS Library I look forward to helping you dig deeper!